JaskRendix/ethernetip-rs/README.md

 # **ethernetip‑rs**

 A Rust implementation of the EtherNet/IP™ protocol for symbolic tag access on Allen‑Bradley ControlLogix and CompactLogix PLCs.
-The library provides an async API for reading and writing CIP tags, including arrays, fragmented reads, and multi‑tag operations, with correct EPATH encoding and optional slot routing.
+The library provides an async API for reading and writing CIP tags, including typed accessors, arrays, fragmented reads, and multi‑tag operations, with correct EPATH encoding and optional slot routing.

 ---